appleboy919/Flask_Crash/FlaskWeb_Lynda/2_DataFlow/README.md

         # reads the next string-oinput as code
         ```

-    - create a new function for the variable route
+    - create a new route function for the variable route
         ```python
         @app.route('/<string:code>')
         def redirect_to_url(code):